 Photo thanks to David Seath Photography

-Professionally, I am a Registered Clinical Counsellor in private practice and I work with both individuals and couples, either by telephone or in person in Victoria, BC.
+Professionally, I am a Registered Clinical Counsellor in private practice and I work with both individuals and couples, either by phone, Zoom, or in person in Victoria, BC. (*due to Covid-19, in-person sessions are currently not available.)

+I identify as a cis-gender white settler woman with mainly British heritage, and feel grateful to call the unceded territory of the Lekwungen-speaking peoples home.
 I am sensitive and perceptive, and use an appropriate balance between support and challenge, depending on the needs of the person I am working with.
-I love connecting with and supporting my clients in their healing and growth, and I count being able to help facilitate and witness deep and healing changes in others as one of the major blessings of my life.
+I love connecting with and supporting my clients in their healing and growth, and I count being able to help facilitate and witness deep and healing changes in others as one of the foundational blessings of my life.

 I work with people who are struggling with issues related to: